 Adult Fish Passage Season (March 1–December 31).

-Note: During extremely high flows when tailwater level exceeds elevation 353' msl, the fish pumps will be turned off so that the head differential on the auxiliary water supply conduit ceiling slab does not force water into the warehouse inside the dam.
+Note: During extremely high flows when tailwater level exceeds elevation 353' msl, project personnel will monitor for water seepage from the auxiliary water supply conduit into the powerhouse warehouse.
+If personnel determine that water seeping into the powerhouse could affect safety and equipment integrity, the transverse bulkhead to the auxiliary water supply conduit will be installed and the number of AWS pumps in operation will be accordingly reduced until flooding is reduced to a manageable level.

 Fishway Ladders.
 Water depth over weirs: 1' to 1.3'.

 Counting Windows.
-The crowder shall be opened to full count slot width when not counting.
+The crowder shall be opened to full count slot width and the picketed leads shall be removed when not counting.
 The crowder shall be open as far as possible to allow accurate counting and shall not be closed to less than 18” while counting.
 This will usually occur during high turbidity conditions to allow count accuracy criteria to be achieved.
 All equipment should be maintained and in good condition.
 The counting window and backboard should be cleaned as needed to maintain good visibility.
 Crowder ranges at IHR are as follows:

 North = 19.5” (fixed width)